Ruby Party

-Ruby Party (ルビーパーティー, Rubī Pātī) is the Japanese brand name of Koei Tecmo Holdings' women-based game development team.
-The team was established around 1990 by Keiko Erikawa.
+Ruby Party (ルビーパーティー, Rubī Pātī) is a Japanese video game developer and division of Koei Tecmo.
+The team was established around 1990 by Keiko Erikawa as a female-based team at Koei.

 The team has mainly been producing the Neo Romance series, a series of otome games aimed at women.
 The first title released in this series is Angelique, released in 1994, and which is known as the first otome game in the world.

 History

 In around 1985, Erikawa was developing various games with her husband Yōichi Erikawa.
 But the games in those days were all targeted to males.
 Erikawa thought it was strange that games aimed at women did not exist.
 There were almost no female staff in Koei at that point.
 Therefore, she started to recruit women as staff members, leading to an all-female development group within Koei, forming the Ruby Party team.

 The first product of this team was the game Angelique in 1994.
 However, the team Ruby Party did not develop the game by itself.
 Yōichi Erikawa and his mainly male developing staff at Koei helped with the completion of Angelique.

-In an 2018 Interview with Vice, Ruby Party president Mei Erikawa mentioned that, initially, there was strong resistance within Koei to develop a video game specifically marketed toward women, however Keiko Erikawa was firm in her belief that there's an untapped market, citing that "there are just as many women in the world as men".
+In a 2018 Interview with Vice, Ruby Party president Mei Erikawa mentioned that, initially, there was strong resistance within Koei to develop a video game specifically marketed toward women, however Keiko Erikawa was firm in her belief that there's an untapped market, citing that "there are just as many women in the world as men".
 As at the time there weren't many female gamers, Keiko Erikawa also began experimenting with mixed-media, planning drama CDs and manga along the video game, instead of just magazine and TV advertisements, which were common at the time.
 Although it was not an immediate huge success, the mixed-media approach lent to Angelique gaining massive popularity after its release.

 After the release of Angelique, Ruby Party has developed many otome games and planned various related projects such as OVAs, drama CDs, music CDs, anime, and live events.
 Ruby Party has since become one of the most influential developers of otome game visual novels and dating sims, as the Angelique series pioneered the otome game genre.